tsherif/space-shooter.c/ARCHITECTURE.md

 #### Sprite

 A `Sprites_Sprite` struct ([sprites.h](./src/game/sprites.h)) represents a single sprite sheet, and contains data about dimensions, number of panels, panel dimensions, etc. It also contains the handle of the OpenGL texture used by the sprite sheet.
-This data is used by the rendering layer for drawing and the game layer for positioning/collision logic.
+This data is used by the rendering layer for drawing and by the game layer for positioning/collision logic.

 #### Renderer_List